scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 * What existing protocols are reused or extended?
 Why (or why not)?

 In addition, it focuses on the properties achievable, motivating cases when a greenfield approach is used.
-It then briefly touches on the maturity level of components and on some extensions.
+It then briefly touches on the maturity level of components and some extensions.

 --- middle